 Board of Directors

-Christina (she/her) is a Schoolhouse alumna and Burlington, Vermont native with expertise in child psychology and an enormous love for The Schoolhouse.
+Christina (she/her) is a Schoolhouse alumna and Burlington, VT native with expertise in child psychology and an enormous love for The Schoolhouse.

 Christina earned a BA in Psychology from Hamilton College, an MS in Clinical Psychology from Oklahoma State University, and a PhD in Clinical Psychology from the University of Vermont.
 Early experience taking care of four children in a neighboring family inspired her to spend a decade building expertise in the field of child psychology.
 She has since put her varied skill set to use in public arts and a return to childcare.
 She currently works as a senior gallery staff at the non-profit, city-run Burlington City Arts, where she engages with the public in a customer service capacity.
 She also provides childcare to individual families in the community.